alexandrabaturina/racer/README.md

 To run the project locally,
 1. Clone this repo.
 2. ```cd``` into project directory.
+3. Start the server.
+4. In another terminal tab, start the frontend.
+5. Access http://localhost:3000 in your browser.

 ### Starting Server
 To run the server, locate your operating system and run the associated command in your terminal at the root of the project.